 - Your admission ticket with photo attached.
-You can print the ticket from LSAC’s website.
+You can print the ticket fromLSAC.org’s “Day of the LSAT” page.
 The photo is a relatively new requirement for the LSAT, but you should not overlook it.
 LSAC is extremely picky about your photo.
 There’s an easy solution: get a passport photo taken.
 It’ll fit the requirements, no worries.
 Once you have your photo ready, don’t make any drastic changes to your appearance until you leave the LSAT test center.
 No dying your hair.
 No new piercings.
 No shaving your beard.
 No shaving your head.
 No new facial tattoos.
 You get the idea.

 - Pencils, an eraser and a sharpener.
 Not #3, not #1, but good old #2 pencils.
 No mechanical pencils.
 There’s no need to go overboard and bring dozens of pencils to the LSAT, but it’s good to have a few so you know you won’t find yourself running short, or having to pause to sharpen mid-section.
 You want sharp pencils; if you’re prepared to be just a little bit obsessive about it you can get in touch with this guy.
 You may want to bring one that’s less than super-sharp for bubbling your LSAT answer sheet.